easeaico/pulse-go/docs/Methodology/SystemMethodology.md

 <center>
 <a href="./Images/System/SystemFidelity.png"><img src="./Images/System/SystemFidelity.png" width="550"></a>
-*Figure 1.
-The engine uses a top-down approach to model development with bottom-up hooks for expansion.*
+*@figuredef {SystemFidelity} The engine uses a top-down approach to model development with bottom-up hooks for expansion.*
 </center><br>

 # System Design